Download free PDF

 • Environmental pressures have become the principal driver behind the broader uptake of precision technologies in agriculture.
 Sensors enable producers to tailor irrigation intervals, curtail nutrient leaching, and diminish greenhouse gas emissions.
 Soil moisture and nutrient probes enable irrigation schedules to track the plant’s immediate needs, while variable-rate fertilization applications adjust nutrient delivery to specific soil conditions, thus curtailing surplus use and shielding adjacent ecosystems.

-• Policymakers and regional multilateral organisations are supporting these IoT-based platforms with an array of grants, subsidised loans, and coherent regulatory frameworks, thereby ensuring that sensor configurations integrate smoothly with overarching goals of climate-smart agriculture.
+• Policymakers and regional multilateral organizations are supporting these IoT-based platforms with an array of grants, subsidised loans, and coherent regulatory frameworks, thereby ensuring that sensor configurations integrate smoothly with overarching goals of climate-smart agriculture.

 • The recent decline in sensor pricing, the expanded availability of solar-powered options, and widespread smartphone penetration are now permitting small and medium farmers to engage in smart agriculture.
 In various developing regions, producer cooperatives and public digital agriculture initiatives are rapidly distributing basic soil moisture and water-quality sensors.